donkeyanaphora/STEERING_EXPERIMENTS/notes/other_minds.md

 "He is angry"
     "Do you know he is?"
            ↙          ↘
-        "Yes"        "No but I think there is"
+        "Yes"        "No but I think he is"
           ↓                    ↓
    "How do you know?"
 "Why?"
 ```